-Primitive permutation groups with finite point stabilizers are precisely those primitive groups whose subdegrees are bounded above by a finite cardinal (see \cite{me:Prim_Gps_Bdd_Subdegrees}).
-This class of groups also includes all infinite primitive permutation groups that act regularly on some finite suborbit (see \cite[Problem 7.51]{kn}).
-Because of this, it has become necessary to determine their precise structure.
-Our main result is Theorem~\ref{thm:classification_of_finite_stabilizer} below; in conjunction with the O'Nan--Scott Theorem, this yields a satisfying classification of all primitive permutation groups with finite point stabilizers, describing in detail their structure in terms of finitely generated simple groups.
+Primitive permutation groups with finite point stabilizers are precisely those primitive groups whose subdegrees are bounded above by a finite cardinal (\cite{schlichting}, \cite{bergman_lenstra}).
+This class of groups also includes all infinite primitive permutation groups that act regularly on some finite self-paired suborbit (see \cite[Problem 7.51]{kn}).
+Our main result is Theorem~\ref{thm:classification_of_finite_stabilizer} below; in conjunction with the Aschbacher--O'Nan--Scott Theorem, this yields a satisfying classification of all primitive permutation groups with finite point stabilizers, describing in detail their structure in terms of finitely generated simple groups.

-\begin{thm} If $G\leq \sym(\Omega)$ is an infinite primitive group with a finite point stabilizer $G_\alpha$, then $G$ is finitely generated by elements of finite order and possesses a unique (non-trivial) minimal normal subgroup $M$; there exists an infinite, non-abelian, finitely generated simple group $K$ such that $M = K_1 \times \cdots \times K_m$, where $m\geq 1$ is finite and $K_i \cong K$ for $1 \leq i \leq m$; and $G$ falls into precisely one of the following categories:
+\begin{thm} If $G\leq \sym(\Omega)$ is an infinite primitive permutation group with a finite point stabilizer $G_\alpha$, then $G$ is finitely generated by elements of finite order and possesses a unique (non-trivial) minimal normal subgroup $M$; there exists an infinite, nonabelian, finitely generated simple group $K$ such that $M = K_1 \times \cdots \times K_m$, where $m\geq 1$ is finite and $K_i \cong K$ for $1 \leq i \leq m$; the stabilizer $G_\alpha$ acts transitively on the components $K_1, \ldots, K_m$ of $M$ by conjugation; and $G$ falls into precisely one of the following categories: